 Visa and Mastercard both divide their card offerings into tiers, with the higher tiers offering more perks and benefits.
 Visa offers Visa Traditional, Visa Signature and Visa Infinite.
 Mastercard also has three tiers of card offerings: standard Mastercard, World Mastercard and World Elite Mastercard.

 Citi® Double Cash Card

 A top Mastercard offering is the Citi® Double Cash Card, available to applicants with excellent credit.
-You can earn cash back twice – unlimited 1% cash back when you buy, plus an additional 1% as you pay for your purchases.
+You can earn 2% cash back on every purchase – unlimited 1% cash back when you buy, plus an additional 1% as you pay for your purchases.
 The Citi Double Cash Card has no annual fee and a regular APR from 13.99% - 23.99% (Variable), depending on your creditworthiness.

 You can also earn 50,000 intro bonus miles if you spend $5,000 in first 3 months and enjoy Admirals Club membership, no foreign transaction fees and your first checked bag free on domestic American Airlines itineraries.
 As with other World Elite Mastercard credit cards, you receive other benefits such as travel discounts, price protection and extended warranties.